bitnami/charts/bitnami/memcached/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+## Notable changes

+### 3.0.0

+This release uses the new bash based `bitnami/memcached` container which uses bash scripts for the start up logic of the container and is smaller in size.

 ## Upgrading

 ### To 1.0.0